+The amount of plastic we send annually into our oceans could triple within two decades if we do nothing.
 The world produces hundreds of millions of tons of plastic every year, and 40% of it ends up polluting the ocean or land.
 In 2016, 11 million metric tons of plastic ended up in the ocean, where it can kill sea creatures, destroy entire marine ecosystems, and even affect human health.
 Two new studies, one by the Pew Charitable Trusts and SYSTEMIQ, and one in the journal Science

 , show we could see 1.3 billion tons of plastic pollute our water and land by 2040 if the world does nothing.